edkelly303/elm-multitool/README.md

     | AdminLevel Int
 ```

-You want to use `edkelly303/elm-any-type-forms` to build a form
-that will allow you to create/update values of your `User` type.
-You also
+You want to use `edkelly303/elm-any-type-forms` to build a form that will allow you to create/update values of your
-want to use `miniBill/elm-codec` to generate JSON encoders and decoders for the
 `User` type.
+You also want to use `miniBill/elm-codec` to generate JSON encoders and decoders for the `User` type.

 ### Boo!
 Boilerplate!

-Without Elm MultiTool, you have to do everything twice:
+Without Elm MultiTool, you have to define your codec and form control separately, which means writing almost exactly the
+same code twice:

 ```elm
 import Codec